slarmoo/.github/profile/webServices/node/node.md

 });
 ```

-If we run this code using node we get the following result.
+If you run this code using `node.js` you should get a result similar to the following.

 ```sh
 ➜  node index.js